dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 ## Documentation and examples

-To get started, we have a [series of Dojo tutorials and documentation](https://dojo.io/docs/fundamentals/accessibility/index.html) ranging from the very basic to more complicated topics such as lazy loading, web animations and more.
-In addition to these, all Dojo 2 packages have detailed READMEs.
+To get started, we have a [series of Dojo tutorials](https://dojo.io/tutorials/) and [reference documentation](https://dojo.io/docs/fundamentals/accessibility/index.html) ranging from the very basic to more complicated topics such as lazy loading, web animations and more.
+In addition to these resources, all Dojo 2 packages have detailed READMEs.

 We've created a variety of examples of Dojo 2 usage: